Origen: Early years

 Origen was born in either 185 or 186 AD in Alexandria.
 Porphyry called him "a Greek, and educated in Greek literature".
-According to Eusebius, Origen's father was Leonides of Alexandria, a respected professor of literature and also a devout Christian who practised his religion openly (and later a martyr and saint with a feast day of April 22 in the Catholic church).
+According to Eusebius, Origen's father was Leonides of Alexandria, a respected professor of literature and a devout Christian who practised his religion openly (and later a martyr and saint).
 Joseph Wilson Trigg deems the details of this report unreliable, but admits that Origen's father was certainly at least "a prosperous and thoroughly Hellenized bourgeois".
 According to John Anthony McGuckin, Origen's mother, whose name is unknown, may have been a member of the lower class who did not have the right of citizenship.

-It is likely that, on account of his mother's status, Origen was not a Roman citizen.
-Origen's father taught him about literature and philosophy, and also about the Bible and Christian doctrine.
+It is likely that, due to his mother's status, Origen was not a Roman citizen.
+Origen's father taught him about literature and philosophy as well as the Bible and Christian doctrine.
 Eusebius states that Origen's father made him memorize passages of scripture daily.
-Trigg accepts this tradition as possibly genuine, given Origen's ability as an adult to recite extended passages of scripture at will.
-Eusebius also reports that Origen became so learned about the holy scriptures at an early age that his father was unable to answer his questions.
+Trigg accepts this tradition as possibly genuine, given Origen's ability as an adult to recite extended passages of scripture.
+Eusebius also reports that Origen became so learned about the scriptures at an early age that his father was unable to answer his questions about them.

-In 202, when Origen was "not yet seventeen", the Roman Emperor Septimius Severus ordered Roman citizens who openly practised Christianity to be executed.
+In 202, when Origen was "not yet seventeen", Emperor Septimius Severus ordered Roman citizens who openly practised Christianity to be executed.
 Origen's father Leonides was arrested and thrown in prison.
 Eusebius reports that Origen wanted to turn himself in to the authorities so that they would execute him as well, but his mother hid all his clothes and he was unable to go to the authorities since he refused to leave the house naked.
 According to McGuckin, even if Origen had turned himself in, it is unlikely that he would have been punished, since the emperor was only intent on executing Roman citizens.
 Origen's father was beheaded, and the state confiscated the family's entire property, leaving them impoverished.
 Origen was the eldest of nine children, and as his father's heir, it became his responsibility to provide for the whole family.